jhoeljp/Python/pomodoro_GUI/README.md

 4 periods of 25 minutes of Work.

-3 short break opf 5 minutes and one long brake of 20 minutes.
+3 short brakes of 5 minutes each and one long brake of 20 minutes.

 For a total Amount of work of 1.50 hours of total work.